 [x] L91.
 Is this the equivalent of running BEAST2 with an empty alignment?

 No, that option mentioned was to validate a file to be valid (i.e. not corrupted or have an incorrect XML structure).
-We decided to remove mentioning file validation, as it would be only of minor interest to most (it has been moved to a vignette).
+We decided to remove mentioning file validation in the ms, as it would be only of minor interest to most (it has been moved to a vignette).
 Instead, we mention the option of installing BEAST2 from R.

 [x] L112. "or"